mcken-vince/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Built with HTML, CSS, JS, jQuery, AJAX on the front, and Node, Express, MongoDB on the back-end.
+Designed to be responsive to different screen sizes, playing with CSS media queries, different animation options with CSS & jQuery, all the while using flexbox everywhere... and I mean everywhere.
+User can compose tweets, which show up as posted by a random user.
+Reaction icons are purely aesthetic.
+No login functionality, profile div is also just for show.

 ## Getting Started